 If I had my time again however I think I would have definitely picked a different hotel on the strip that didn’t have a casino so children don’t have to walk through the smoke filled casino area!

-List of Las Vegas Hotels Without Casinos
+Best Las Vegas Hotels for families List of Las Vegas Without Casinos

-Off Strip Hotels without a casino
+Other Off Strip Hotels without a casino

 - Palms Place Hotel and Spa

 - Hilton Garden Inn – has a free shuttle to Mandalay Bay

 - Wyndham Grand Desert – further outside that the other Wyndham

 However if you are adamant that you would like to stay on the strip and the Waldorf and Four Seasons are not in your price point then I would recommend looking at which hotels have the best amenities for families.